0xCompute/rubidity/programming-uniswap/part1/README.md

 ---

-Note: This is an edited version by Gerald Bauer to change the code from Solidity (Ethereum VM) to Ruby / Rubidity (Facet VM).
+Note: This is an edited version by Gerald Bauer to change the code from Solidity (Ethereum VM) to Ruby / Rubysol.

 ---